-Embolo scores, doesn’t celebrate as Swiss win at World Cup
+Embolo scores, Switzerland beat Cameroon 1-0 at World Cup

-AL WAKRAH, Qatar (AP) — Breel Embolo’s goal lifted Switzerland to a 1-0 victory over Cameroon at the World Cup.
-Embolo kept his promise not to celebrate scoring against the country of his birth.
-The Switzerland forward scored in the 48th minute of a low pass from Xherdan Shaqiri.
-Embolo raised his hands in a gesture of apology as teammates rushed toward him near the penalty spot.
-The 25-year-old forward left Cameroon with his family when he was 5.
-Cameroon coach Rigobert Song says “I would have liked him to be on my side but that’s not the way it went.”
+AL WAKRAH, Qatar (AP) — Breel Embolo’s goal has lifted Switzerland to a 1-0 win over Cameroon at the World Cup.
+He kept his promise not to celebrate scoring against the country where he was born.
+The Swiss forward from Yaounde struck with a right-foot shot in the 48th minute Thursday.
+He was standing all alone eight meters (yards) out in the middle of the goalmouth to take Xherdan Shaqiri’s low pass.
+Embolo raised his hands in a gesture of apology as teammates rushed to him near the penalty spot.
+The 25-year-old forward left Cameroon with his family when he was five.

 England wary of World Cup upset against US